Good night, and see you later for the first time again.

 I want to liberate people.
 I want people to be able to be their authentic selves and find whoever loves them for whatever they are.
 There are a TON of people who look up to me to whip them into shape and to mold them to my image (thinking that’d be possible without any will to do anything for anybody else but me, being completely fucking blind to anybody but me and thinking somehow they can fucking help me achieve something I want.)
 There are also people who fight their urge and wish to whip people into shape, and fear they’re breaking some moral rule, feeling that way.

 You all need to meet up.
-If you only want to please ONE PERSON, your leader/boss/friend you’re a Dog Type Thinker, and if you really want people to worship the ground you walk on, you’re a Dog Type Thinking Alpha.
+If you only want to please ONE PERSON, your leader/boss/friend you’re a Young Soul*, and if you really want people to worship the ground you walk on, you’re a Dog Thinking Alpha.
 An alpha dog.
 You guys do you.

 Love whomever you love….